-Concern about problems from the ingestion of fallout led to studies using real fallout from the Nevada Test Site; simulated fallout particles that contained Strontium-85, Barium-133, or Cesium-134; and solutions of Sr-85 and Cs-134.
-During 1961 to 1963, real and simulated fallout and solutions of strontium and cesium were fed to 102 human subjects.
-Absorption and retention of the ingested radioactivity was measured by counting the bodies of subjects. experiments were funded by the Atomic Commission and were carried out by the University of Chicago and the Argonne National Laboratory.
-Subjects university students or members of researchers' staffs.
+Concern about problems from the ingestion of fallout led to studics using real fallout from the Nevada Test Site; simulated fallout particles that contained Strontium-85, Barium-133, or Cesium-134; and solutions of Sr-85 and Cs-134.
+During 1961 to 1963, real and simulated fallout and solutions of strontium and cosium were fed to 102 human subjects.
+Absorption and retontion of the ingested radioactivity was measured by counting the bodies of subjects.
+These experiments were funded by the Atomic Energy Commission and were carried out by the University of Chicago and the Argonne National Laboratory.
+Subjects were university students or members of the researchers' staffs.

 Several different fallout or simulated fallout materials were prepared.
-One set of experiments used microscopic spheres of radioactive strontium, cesium, or barium.
+One set of experiments used microscopic spheres of radioactive strontium, cesium, or barlum.
 A total of 27 volunteers ingested the spheres.
 Transit time of the spheres through the gastrointestinal tract was measured by counting excreted matter.
 A second set of experiments used real fallout, obtained from the Nevada Test Site following land detonation of the nuclear test Small Boy, on July 14, 1962.
-Fallout samples were placed in gelatin capsules and were fed to 10 subjects.
-In these and subsequent experiments, retention of activity was followed by counting subjects' bodies.
+Follout samples were placed in gelatin capsules and were fed to 10 subjects.
+In these and subsequent experiments, retention of activity was followed, by counting subjects' bodies.

 Two types of simulated fallout were also prepared.
-They were distinguished by the size of microscopic spheres used, which simulated the size of fallout particles close to or far from the site of detonation.
-21 subjects were fed simulated local fallout, and 22 simulated distant fallout.
-Finally, 22 subjects were fed solutions of strontium or cesium.
-The amounts of radioactive material fed to subjects in all experiments ranged from 0.4 to 2.5 microcuries of Strontium-85, or 0.5 to 14 microcuries of Cesium-134.
+They were distinguished by the size of microscopic spheres used, which simulated the size of fallout particles close to or far from the site of detonation, 21 subjects were fed simulated local fallout, and 22 simulated distant fallout.
+Finally, 22 subjects were feel solutions of strontium or cesium.
+The amounts of radioactive material fed to subjects in all experiments ranged from 0.4 to 2.6 microcuries of Strontlum-85, or 0.5 to 14 microcuries of Ceshun-134.
 These values can be compared with the maximum permissible occupational body burdens of 60 microcuries for Strontium-85, and 30 microcuries for Cesium-134.

-The Department of Energy reported no long term medical follow up on these subjects.
-These experiments were reported in a scientific paper, G.V.
-LeRoy et al., Health Physics 12, 449-473, 1966.
+The Department of Energy reported no long term me up on these subjects.
+These experiments were reported i follow cientifn

-Category 11.001, Number 186, Part B.
+CATEGORY JI.001, NUMBER 186, PART B

-Lanthanum-140 Administered to Humans.
+Lanthanum-140 administered to humans